Accelerating Universe from Constraints: The free theory of a constrained scalar

 \subsection{The scalar field}

 We have seen that the evolution of the Hubble parameter and the scale factor, which are entirely determined by the mass of the constrained scalar and its non-minimal coupling.
-The values of the Hubble parameter then determine the evolution of the constrained scalar, the equation of which is given by
+The values of the Hubble parameter then determine the evolution of the constrained scalar, the equation of which we recapitulate,

-In the section, we will study the evolution of the scalar field for various different behaviors of the Hubble parameter.
+In this subsection, we will study the evolution of the scalar field for various different behaviors of the Hubble parameter.

 Before proceeding to the analysis, we note that we may regard $\Theta$ as the fundamental variable instead of $\sigma$, as there is no kinetic term of $\sigma$ in the Lagrangian.
 In this case, one may allow negative values of $\Theta$.
 The lower bound is given by the condition that the theory is healthy.
 The action \eqref{JframeAction} indicates that the theory is well-defined as long as $\xi\Theta+\Mpl^2>0$.
 In fact, we will show in Sec.~\ref{sec:dof}, the no-ghost condition is guaranteed if this inequality is satisfied.
 Although we assume the positivity of $\Theta$ in the following analysis, unless otherwise mentioned, it is worth noting this point.